 The Frequency of Essential Oils and Herbs

-Whenever given the choice, I will choose essential oils over herbs!
-I love and use them both in my cooking and medicinally, however, I see the greater health benefit of essential oils.
-When you cook with essential oils, you receive all the great taste of traditional herbs and spices, but without any unnecessary preservatives.
+I love and use both essential oils and herbs in my cooking however, I see the greater benefit of essential oils.
+When cooking with essential oils, you receive all the great taste of traditional herbs and spices, but without any unnecessary preservatives.
 So don’t miss this chance to spice up your favorite meals with a dash of essential oils!

 Essential oils have a chemical structure that is similar to human cells and tissues.
 This makes essential oils compatible with human protein and enables them to be readily identified and accepted by the body.
-So let’s start using essential oils in our cooking for you and your family’s vigor and strength!
+So let’s start cooking with essential oils for you and your family’s vigor and strength!

 Again… people must know they cannot get any essential oil and cook with it!
 Read your labels!
 Does your lavender, or peppermint or ginger oil say, not for internal use?
 If so… THROW IT AWAY!
 It is NOT pure!
 You have more of a cosmetic/ fragrant oil.